-TikTok is a popular social media app that has taken the world by storm.
+TikTok is a popular social media app that has taken the world by storm and has been the center of meme culture and viral dance challenges in the past few years.

 In today’s blog post, I’m going to discuss how to make money on TikTok.